Medical Lab Technician (MLT) Schools

 Hybrid & Online Medical Lab Technician Programs – MLT Degrees

-Students may be able to find medical lab technician schools throughout the U.S. that offer online or hybrid online programs that offer flexibility for those with work or family obligations.
+Students may be able to find medical lab technician schools throughout the U.S. that offer online or hybrid programs that offer flexibility for those with work or family obligations.
 Often, very specific parts of these programs are offered online, typically the didactic learning components, while hands-on clinical work is still required.

 Because lab and clinical experiences are often part of medical lab technician programs, students may need to be on campus or at a clinical site during some segment or segments of their learning.
 Here are some schools offering hybrid learning: